brenton-leighton/multiple-cursors.nvim/README.md

 	- "m" indicates that a motion command is requested (i.e. operator pending mode).
 The motion command can can include a count in addition to the `count1` variable.
 	- "c" indicates that a printable character is requested (e.g. for character search)
 	- "mc" indicates that a motion command and a printable character is requested (e.g. for a surround action)
-	- "cc" indicates that two printable characters are requested
 	- If valid input isn't given by the user the function will not be called
 	- There will be no indication that Neovim is waiting for a motion command or character